-- Select the location of structures to meet the needs of the targeted species and not subject individuals to increased risks of injury or mortality. - Select materials that are durable and safe for wildlife.
-Avoid caustic, dangerous, debilitating, and/or irritating materials.
-If the structure is exposed to sunlight, utilize ultraviolet resistant materials and/or coatings made with non-toxic substances for additional protection from deterioration due to sunlight exposure. - Construct habitat structures to withstand normal environmental conditions and meet the needs of the targeted wildlife for the target period of time. - If identified as a wildlife structure requiring monitoring and management, the structure will be constructed to allow the capability for access. - Locate structures with access capability if monitoring or management of the structure is needed.
+- Select the location of structures to meet the needs of the targeted species and not subject individuals to increased risks of injury or mortality (e.g. away from areas with high vehicle traffic). - Select materials that are durable and safe for wildlife.
+Avoid caustic, dangerous, debilitating, and/or irritating materials. - Utilize ultraviolet resistant materials and/or coatings made with non-toxic substances for additional protection from deterioration when exposed to sunlight. - Construct habitat structures to withstand normal environmental conditions and meet the needs of the targeted wildlife for the life span of the structure. - Locate structures with access capability if monitoring or management of the structure is needed.